Get Fat, Be Lazy, Act Ridiculous & Get Excited About Dying: 11 Weird Spiritual Tips

 Your joy is always there.
 It doesn't depend on getting any money or stuff or experiences.
 Joy, on a certain level, is who you are.
 In fact, getting in touch with that joy in your core is what brings what you want to you.

 A way to access this joy and simultaneously, to bring more of what you want to you is focus on what you have with a grateful, loving heart.
 Gratitude, as a practice, is instantly life-lifting and can pull you out of some dark moments.

 It takes discipline to do this in the midst of despair and to even make a practice out of gratitude.
 The best thing to do is to use your discipline to develop your gratitude practice before despair even hits.

-If you need some help, hundreds in the SR community have used this amazing, free program:
+If you need some help, so many in the SR community have used this amazing, free program:

 It is has been the longtime thinking in the spiritual community that desire is bad, and money is evil, and stuff is materialism, and materialism is bad too.
 But here's the thing: everything is material.
 If you can see it, it's matter.
 Which means it's material.

 I understand people can go overboard with materialism, and I have a huge resistance to waste.
 But being a little materialistic is all right.
 As long as there is gratitude, use and experience, appreciation and love for what you have.